WestDRI/wgpages/content/annex.md

    repositories on external drives.
 In addition, each repository knows about the location of all files in all other repositories, without having to mount the drives.

-I typically buy my drives when I need more storage.
-Eventually I end up with a heterogeneous collection of standalone HDDs and SSDs. git-annex helps me automate storage of a large number of files across these drives sitting on a shelf and ensures that all my storage is redundant, i.e. I have at least two copies of *all important* files.
-I can even throw into the mix a remote server with extra storage, if I want.
+In short, git-annex helps me automate storage of a large number of files across a heterogeneous collection of standalone HDDs and SSDs sitting on a shelf and ensures that all my storage is redundant, i.e. I have at least two copies of *all important* files.
+If I ever run out of space, I can add another annex on a new drive, or even throw into the mix a remote server with extra storage.

 You can read about the history of git-annex on [Wikipedia](https://en.wikipedia.org/wiki/Git-annex).